sergei-mironov/litrepl/docs/installation.md

 in your flake inputs.
 Then, add `litrepl-release` to `environment.systemPackages` or to your custom environment.

-To include the Litrepl Vim plugin, add `vim-litrepl-release` to the `vimPlugins` list within your `vim_configurable` expression.

 Regardless of the approach, Nix will manage all necessary dependencies automatically.